deltachat/deltachat-pages/en/help.md

 Yes.

-When we talk about an "end-to-end-encrypted message" we always mean a whole message is encrypted, including all the attachments and attachment metadata such as filenames.
+When we talk about an "end-to-end encrypted message" we always mean a whole message is encrypted, including all the attachments and attachment metadata such as filenames.